robertocarta/ezonzoapi/app/README.md

 `products/?search_str=[str]&lat=[float]&lon=[float]&max_distance=[float]&max_price=[float]`

-Not that "max_distance" is expressed in km
+Not that "max_distance" is expressed in km.

 ### Further notes
 This is a draft.
-It was constrained by my time availability (and my covid, which kept me company during the development) and the 4 hours indication, so nothing here is up to production standards.
+It was constrained by my time availability (and my covid, which kept me company during the development) and the ~5 hours indication, so nothing here is up to production standards.
 Among other issues:
 - there is no infrastructure code
 - security wasn't thought through
 - no database optimisation
 - tests only cover happy paths
 - missing endpoints
-- PostGis functionality put together without proper reading and design (this was my first experience with postgis)
+- PostGis functionality quickly put together (this was my first experience with postgis)